-Although, this graphics card does deliver pretty much the same level of performance as the Nvidia GeForce RTX 3090 at $300 cheaper (at least going by MSRP), so it might be worth grabbing if you had your eyes on one of the best Nvidia GeForce graphics cards on the market but are put off by their premium price tags.
+Although, this graphics card does deliver pretty much the same level of performance as the card in our Nvidia GeForce RTX 3090 review for about $300 less (at least going by MSRP), so it might be worth grabbing if you had your eyes on one of the best Nvidia GeForce graphics cards on the market but are put off by their premium price tags.

 Beyond that, the Nvidia GeForce RTX 3080 Ti is actually quite a bit beefier than the original RTX 3080, and that largely falls to core count and memory bandwidth.